tresinformal/drakkar/install_with_cmake_and_vcpkg.md

   3. Put your version of the branch up-to-date
   4. Update the vcpkg submodule (once)
   (For Qt creator users)
+  5. Bootstrap vcpkg
-  5. open a new project on Qt creator by selectiung the CMakeLists.txt file in the repo
+  6. open a new project on Qt creator by selectiung the CMakeLists.txt file in the repo

 ## 0. Get the right version